Cozy-Games/CozyGamesAPI/README.md

 CozyGameAPIPlugin: Used in the api plugin's.
 CozyGamePlugin: Used in mini-game plugin's.

+ImmutableMap: The map base that contains unchangeable variables and methods.
 Map: For each mini-game map.
 (Relative position)
 Arena: A loaded map.
 (Actual locations)
 Session: A running game in an arena.
+(Arena with group instance)
 ```

 **State Diagram**